programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

                                 commentId = id,
                                 videoPublishedAt = publishedAt.y,
                                 videoTitle = title,
-                                videoChannelTitle = channelTitle))
+                                videoChannelTitle = channelTitle,
+                                commentText = textOriginal))
 ```

-At this point, you can back up your data in a local directory and exporting your data as a .csv file:
+At this point, you can back up your data in a local directory and export your data as a .csv file.
+The subject variable should be changed to fit your topic.

 ```
 # exports video metadata and comments into a "Data" folder
 dir.create("YouTubeData")

-# change subjec to suit your topic
+# change subject to suit your topic
-subject <- "Defund_Police"
+subject <- "Left_v_Right_BLM_Coverage"
 write.csv(AllCommentsMetadata, paste("YouTubeData/AllComments_", subject, "_",
                                      Sys.Date(),sep=""))
 ```